Regional Rural Bank: Amalgamation

 RRBs periodically go through a process of amalgamation.
 In January 2013, 25 RRBs were amalgamated into 10 RRBs, totaling 67 RRBs.
 In March 2016, there were 56 RRBs, covering 525 districts with a network of 14,494 branches.
 In April 2020, there were 43 RRBs.
-As of 1 May 2025, there are 28 RRBs in India.
+As of 1 May 2025, there are 28 RRBs covering with a network of 22,966 branches in India.

 Legal significance

 RRBs are recognized by the law and they have legal significance.
 The Regional Rural Banks Act, 1976 Act No. 21 of 1976 [9 February 1976.] reads:

 For the incorporation, regulation and winding up of Regional Rural Banks with a view to developing the rural economy by providing, for the purpose of development of agriculture, trade, commerce, industry and other productive activities in the rural areas, credit and other facilities, particularly to the small and marginal farmers, agricultural laborers, artisans and small entrepreneurs, and for matters connected therewith and incidental thereto.

-Logo

-The identity boasts symmetry, stability and craftsmanship.